opoupeney/dfd/source/devguide/ref-dfx-studio.rst

 .. image:: ../images/devguide/dfx-help-getsupport.png

-Login to the DreamFace Service Desk to Report a Bug, Request a New Feature or Request Assistance.
-You can view your active support tickets and interact with them, adding comments, screenshots more precise information or replying to an answer from support.
+Login to the DreamFace Service Desk to Search issues on keywords, Report a Bug, Request a New Feature or Request Assistance.
+You can also view your active support tickets and interact with them, adding comments, screenshots, more precise information or replying to a question from the DreamFace support team.

 .. image:: ../images/devguide/dfx-help-servicedesk.png